Antique Scrimshaw Collectors Association

 • Reading

-34th Scrimshaw & Nautical Antiques Weekend
+Scrimshaw & Nautical Antiques Weekend

-34th Scrimshaw & Nautical Antiques Weekend
+35th Scrimshaw & Nautical Antiques Weekend

-including the 13th Scrimshaw & Nautical Antiques Show
+including the 14th Scrimshaw & Nautical Antiques Show

 Presented by the Antique Scrimshaw Collectors Association

-Nautical Antiques Show — Friday, May 9th
+Nautical Antiques Show — Saturday, May 16th

 featuring some of America’s leading dealers in scrimshaw and nautical antiques

-Optional Field Trip to Martha's Vineyard — Sunday, May 11th
+Optional Field Trip — Sunday, May 17th

 Program Details